elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/event-loop-microtasks-macrotasks.md

 ---

-### What is the best way to avoid problems related to CPU-Hungry tasks?
+### What is the best method to avoid difficulties caused by CPU-intensive tasks?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can avoid problems by splitting the big task into pieces or chunks.
 The goal is to split your tasks into smaller chunks to reduce the load on the engine.
-It should be noted that the engine is limited to the number of tasks it can process within a given time.
+It should get noted that the engine is limited to the number of tasks it can process within a given time.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />